 - Diets deficient in fresh vegetables, fruit and polyunsaturated fatty acids.

 NSTEMI usually occurs by developing a partial occlusion of a major coronary artery or a complete occlusion of a minor coronary artery previously affected by atherosclerosis.
-The most common cause is rupture or erosion of an atherosclerotic plaque that triggers platelet aggregation, which lead to formation of a thrombus (blood clot) in a coronary artery at the site of the atherosclerotic plaque.
-This arterial thrombus causes interruption of blood supply to part of the myocardium (heart muscle), profound changes take place in the myocardium that lead to irreversible changes and death of myocardial cells, and as a result NSTEMI develops.
+Atherosclerosis is a disease of artery in which mainly cholesterol deposition occur within the wall of the artery.
+This deposited cholesterol ultimately forms a plaque called atherosclerotic plaque.
+Many years are required to establish an atherosclerotic plaque.
+The most common mechanism of NSTEMI is rupture or erosion of an atherosclerotic plaque that triggers platelet aggregation, which lead to formation of a thrombus (blood clot) in a coronary artery.
+This arterial thrombus causes interruption of blood supply to part of the heart muscle; profound changes take place in the heart muscle that lead to irreversible changes and death of myocardial cells.
+Usually, partial thickness damage of heart muscle occurs.

-(1) Chest pain: Chest pain is constricting, dull, choking or heavy in character, usually located in the centre of the chest, but may radiate to neck, jaw, shoulder, back, and arms (most commonly left arms).
+(1) Chest pain: Chest pain is the main symptom.
+It is constricting, tightening, choking or heavy in character, usually located in the center of the chest, but may radiate to neck, jaw, shoulder, back, and arms (most commonly left arms).
 Occasionally, pain may be felt only at the sites of radiation.
-In older people or those with diabetes mellitus, painless NSTEMI may occur (pain conducting autonomic nerve of the heart are degenerated in these conditions).
+In older patients or those with diabetes mellitus, painless attack may occur (pain conducting autonomic nerve of the heart are degenerated in old age and in diabetes).

 (3) Nausea, vomiting, and sweating: These are due to autonomic nervous system upset.